flatimage/flatimage/doc/mkdocs/docs/cmd/layer.md

   <layer> : Saves the layer to $FIM_DIR_DATA/layers with auto-increment naming
   <file> : Saves the layer to the specified file path
   <path> : File path (required when using 'file' mode)
+Usage: fim-layer <list>
+  <list> : Lists all embedded and external layers in the format index:offset:size:path
 ```

 ### Commit Changes into a New Layer